Series of Conditions Involving Gastrointestinal Tract

-At Penn State Children’s Hospital, our specialists work with patients and their families to determine the source of the GI problem.
+At Penn State Health Children’s Hospital, our specialists work with patients and their families to determine the source of the GI problem.
 Together, we will create an effective treatment plan that fits with your child’s lifestyle, which often includes medications and activity modifications.

 Specialized IBD Care